WladimirLivolis/pdfapi/README.md

   - Split a PDF
   - Extract pages from a PDF
   - Remove pages form a PDF
-  - Convert an image file to PDF
+  - Convert multiple image files to PDFs

 ## Merge